 The 60Hz-20kHz frequency response (which is pretty standard for a speaker with the tweeter and woofer of its size) meant upper bass occasionally felt overemphasized and some highs were out of range altogether.

 That being said, for the majority of songs there was a clear and balanced tone that sounded almost as good as my Q Acoustics 3020i’s at low/medium volumes.

 Speaking of volume, the PB42X speakers can go loud, but there is a big fall-off in sound quality at louder volumes.
 As a result, they make great desktop PC speakers used for near-field listening, and are also decent for medium volume listening within a small bedroom.
 However, they won’t cut it for filling out medium/large rooms.

 Before I wrap things up, I’d also like to talk about the sound quality difference between the MB42X/PB42X and the original MB42.
 I personally have never listened to the Micca MB42, so I can’t compare them.
 However, knowing that crossovers can make significant differences and going by what some other people have been saying, the MB42X and PB42X sound vastly better.
 Here’s a video which compares the two:

 The Micca PB42X have tons of hype surrounding them, to the point I found myself extremely eager to listen to them for myself.
-It was perhaps naive to expect them to perform as well as $200 speakers, especially given the fact they’re more like $80 speakers with the additional cost stemming from the built-in amp.
+It was perhaps naive to expect them to perform as well as speakers in the $100-$200 price range, especially given the fact they’re more like $80 speakers with the additional cost stemming from the built-in amp.

 However, looking at things objectively, it is difficult to see any speakers which cost as little and sound as good as the PB42X.
 They sound terrific when near-field listening at low/medium volumes.
 In songs which don’t test the limits or have vast instrumental layers, you could easily mistake them for more expensive boxes.